 - agreeing to use the CBPR intake questionnaire to evaluate applicant organisations (or otherwise demonstrate that propriety procedures meet the baseline requirements of the CBPR system); and

-- completing and signing the signature and contact information form.25
+- completing and signing the signature and contact information form.26

-Proposed accountability agents are nominated by an APEC member economy and, following an application and review process by the Joint Oversight Panel, may be approved by the ECSG upon recommendation by the Panel.
-Any APEC member economy may review the recommendation as to any proposed accountability agent and present objections to the ECSG.
-Once an application has been approved by the ECSG, the accountability agent is deemed 'recognised'.
+Following an application and review process by the Joint Oversight Panel, the accountability agent can be approved by the ECSG upon recommendation by the Panel.
+Any APEC member economy may review the recommendation of any proposed accountability agent and present objections, if any, to the ECSG.
+Once an application has been approved by the ECSG, the accountability agent is deemed 'recognised' and may begin to certify businesses.
 Complaints about a recognised accountability agent are reviewed by the Joint Oversight Panel, which has the discretion to request investigative or enforcement assistance from the relevant privacy enforcement authority in the APEC economy where the agent is located.

 If only one accountability agent operates in an APEC economy and it ceases to function as an accountability agent for any reason, then the economy's participation in the CBPR system will be suspended and all certifications issued by that accountability agent for businesses will be terminated until the economy once again fulfils the requirements for participation and the organisations complete another certification process.